nelsonic/app/README.md

 ## What?

-This application allows specific members of a team to search through contacts stored in an ElasticSearch database.
+This desktop application which allows specific members of a team to search through contacts stored in an ElasticSearch database.
 Further functionality is [described below](#functionality).

-# How?
+## How?

 #### The following technologies are used: